 Title: Associate Registrar, Recruitment & Transition

-About me: I am an academic advisor who works primarily with first-year students from Innis College in support of your academic transition from high school to university.
+About me: I am an academic advisor who works primarily with first-year students from Innis College to support their academic transition from high school to university.
 This includes course enrolment, program planning, academic support, referrals to campus services and more!
-I have been working at U of T in this role since 2006 — clearly, I enjoy it immensely!
-I hold a Bachelor of Arts from Rowan University with a teaching degree in Special Education from Rowan University in New Jersey, USA.
-I earned my master’s degree in Higher Education Administration from Suffolk University in Boston, MA, USA.
-Away from the university, I love spending time with my family and friends, cooking, walking my dog and cheering for my favourite sports teams — mostly the Boston Red Sox.
+I have been working at U of T in this role since 2006 — clearly I enjoy it immensely!
+I hold a Bachelor of Arts from Rowan University with a teaching degree in special education from Rowan University in New Jersey, USA.
+I earned my Masters Degree in Higher Education Administration from Suffolk University in Boston, MA, USA.
+Away from the university, I love spending time with my family and friends, cooking, walking my dog and cheering for my favourite sports teams — mostly the Boston Red Sox. :)

 Top tip for incoming students: My one piece of advice is to plan.
 Plan your day.
 Plan your schedule.
 Plan your activities.
 Plan your free time.
 If you become adept at making a schedule — and sticking to it — you will find you have room in your day/week/month/years for a variety of meaningful activities and events.
 This helps to minimize stress, maximize mental health, contribute to your well-roundedness, academic capacity and social well-being.
 Learning to plan is a lifelong skill!